 If you are a citizen of a foreign country and wish to enter the United States, you must obtain a visa to be granted entry.
 Visas are either temporary (i.e. nonimmigrant visas) or permanent (i.e. immigrant visas).
-Exchange visitor, or J-1, visas are nonimmigrant visas for individuals that are approved to participate in exchange visitor programs in the U.S.
+Exchange visitor programs, or the J-1 visa, are nonimmigrant visas for individuals that are approved to participate in exchange visitor programs in the U.S. Zanes Law has immigration lawyers in Phoenix, Arizona who regularly help foreign nationals obtain entry into the United States with a J-1 Visa and through one of the exchange visitor programs.

-Prior to applying for your J-1 Visa at a U.S. Embassy or Consulate, you must be granted acceptance into the exchange visitor program through a sponsoring organization.
-You must also choose an appropriate Exchange Visitor Program Category.
+Prior to applying for your J-1 Visa at a U.S. Embassy or Consulate, you must be granted acceptance into one of the exchange visitor programs through a sponsoring organization.
+You must also choose from one of the Exchange Visitor Programs available].
 There are 14 categories to choose from, which are listed below:

 - Au pair and EduCare